What Are the Best Ways to Manage Risk in Forex?

 However, most traders do agree that going anywhere above that would be MAD.
 Why?
 If you go on a big losing streak, the amount you are risking per trade will have a huge effect on your capital and the ability to claw back your losses.
 After all, there’s always a downside risk when the currency pair moves against you – so you need to be prepared for every scenario in the FX market.

-For example, say you’ve got $10,000 on your trading account and so it happens you lose 15 trades in a row.
+For example, say you’ve got $10,000 in your trading account, and so it happens that you lose 15 trades in a row.
 Here’s the difference between risking 2%, 5%, or 10% per trade:

 manage risk in forex